 Challenges in obtaining small business funding

-We’re here to help you make an informed decision between investors, friends and family, bank loans, retirement rollovers and more — all by breaking down the fundamentals of each funding option, when it makes sense to use each one and how to get started.
+We’re here to help you make an informed decision between investors, friends and family, bank loans, retirement rollovers, and more — all by breaking down the fundamentals of each funding option, when it makes sense to use each one, and how to get started.

 And remember, if you want to talk through these options with somebody on the phone, we’re just a call away!
 Until then, let’s dive into this complete guide to your small business funding options.

-The common linear thought path
+The common thought path

 Two Common Small Business Funding Misconceptions

-Entrepreneurs who are new to the business financing process typically come in with two preconceived notions – both of which are wrong.
+Entrepreneurs who are new to the business financing process typically come in with two preconceived notions, both of which are wrong.
 Let’s clear these up before diving into the different funding options.

-Funding is all about the business:
+Misconception 1: "Funding is all about the business."

 Dos and Don’ts while searching for funding

-DO organize your financesPart of understanding what you are qualified for and which options are available to you is having a solid knowledge of the equity in your home, the value of your 401(k) and stock portfolio, annual income, etc. Having this information on-hand will help you determine which funding options are available to you.
+- Organize your finances.
+Part of understanding what you’re qualified for is having a solid knowledge of the equity in your home, the value of your 401(k) and stock portfolio, annual income, etc. Having this information on hand will help you determine which funding options are available to you.

-DO build a business plan and pitch deckNot all funding options require a business plan, but if you are serious about starting or buying a business, take the time to create one.
-This will save you time down the line when discussing the funding options that do require one, and give you a solid working knowledge of your plans for those that don’t.
+- Build a business plan and pitch deck.
+Not all funding options require a business plan, but if you are serious about starting or buying a business, take the time to create one.
+This will save you time when discussing the funding options that require one, and will also give you a solid working knowledge of your business.
 Not sure where to start?
-Check out this eBook, How to Build a Winning Business Plan.
+Check our e-book on How to Build a Winning Business Plan.

-DON’T take the easy route just because it’s easyWhile it can be tempting to take the path of least resistance, don’t take the easy money without first determining if it is the best options for you.
-Some easy options come with high interest rates that can destroy your cashflow.
+- Take the easy route just because it’s easy.
+While it can be tempting to take the path of least resistance, don’t take easy money without first determining if it is the best option for you.
+Some easy options come with high interest rates that can destroy your cash flow.
 Why choose that when there are other, better options a few steps down the road?

 Below is a quick overview of the four categories of financing options.
 Feel free to skip around if you see something that catches your eye!

-These funding options all involve trading a piece of ownership for the money needed to launch or buy the business.
+These funding options involve trading a piece of company ownership for the money needed to launch or buy the business.
 While you are giving away equity, these options also allow you to begin the business ownership journey without debt.
 Skip to Chapter 2: Equity Financing.